Create project

 name

 .
-A definition likeMyCompany.MyExtension
+Defining it likeMyCompany.MyExtension

-is less likely to clash. - For
+will make it less likely to cause a conflict. - For

 main